-Appendix C. Teacher and Caseload Educator Model Contract Language Article Table of Contents Purpose of Educator Evaluation (1) (2) Definitions Evidence Used in Evaluation (3) (4) Rubric (5) Evaluation Cycle: Training (6) Evaluation Cycle: Annual Orientation (7) Evaluation Cycle: Self-Assessment (8) Evaluation Cycle: Goal Setting and Educator Plan Development (9)Evaluation Cycle: Observation of Practice and Examination of Artifacts - Educators without PTS (10)Evaluation Cycle: Observation of Practice and Examination of Artifacts - Educators with PTS Observations (11)(12)Evaluation Cycle: Formative Assessment Evaluation Cycle: Formative Evaluation for Two-Year Self-Directed Plans Only (13)Evaluation Cycle: Summative Evaluation (14)(15)Educator Plans: General Educator Plans: Developing Educator Plan (16)Educator Plans: Self-Directed Growth Plan (17)Educator Plans: Directed Growth Plan (18)Educator Plans: Improvement Plan (19)(20)Timelines (21)Career Advancement
+Table of Contents

+- (1) Purpose of Educator Evaluation

+- (2) Definitions

+- (3) Evidence Used in Evaluation

+- (4) Rubric

+- (5) Evaluation Cycle: Training

+- (6) Evaluation Cycle: Annual Orientation

+- (7) Evaluation Cycle: Self-Assessment

+- (8) Evaluation Cycle: Goal Setting and Educator Plan Development

+- (9) Evaluation Cycle: Observation of Practice and Examination of Artifacts Educators without PTS

+- (10) Evaluation Cycle: Observation of Practice and Examination of Artifacts Educators with PTS

+- (11) Observations

+- (12) Evaluation Cycle: Formative Assessment

+- (13) Evaluation Cycle: Formative Evaluation for Two-Year Self-Directed Plans Only

+- (14) Evaluation Cycle: Summative Evaluation

+- (15) Educator Plans: General

+- (16) Educator Plans: Developing Educator Plan

+- (17) Educator Plans: Self-Directed Growth Plan

+- (18) Educator Plans: Directed Growth Plan

+- (19) Educator Plans: Improvement Plan

+- (20) Timelines

+- (21) Career Advancement

-Rating Impact on Student Learning Growth
+- (22) Rating Impact on Student Learning Growth

-Using Student feedback in Educator Evaluation
+- (23) Using Student feedback in Educator EvaluationUsing Staff feedback in Educator Evaluation

-- (24) Using Staff feedback in Educator Evaluation - (25) Transition from Existing Evaluation System - (26) General Provisions
+- (24) Transition from Existing Evaluation System - (25) General Provisions

-Purpose of Educator Evaluation
+1) Purpose of Educator Evaluation

 - A) This contract language is locally negotiated and based on M.G.L., c.71, § 38; M.G.L. c.150E; the Educator Evaluation regulations, 603 CMR 35.00 et seq.; and the Model System for Educator Evaluation developed and which may be updated from time to time by the Department of Elementary and Secondary Education.
 See 603 CMR 35.02 (definition of model system).
-In the event of a conflict between this collective bargaining agreement and the governing laws and regulations, the laws and regulations will prevail. - B) The regulatory purposes of evaluation are: - To promote student learning, growth, and achievement by providing Educators with feedback for improvement, enhanced opportunities for professional growth, and clear structures for accountability, 603 CMR 35.01(2)(a); - ii) To provide a record of facts and assessments for personnel decisions, 35.01(2)(b); - iii) To ensure that every school committee has a system to enhance the professionalism and accountability of teachers and administrators that will enable them to assist all students to perform at high levels, 35.01(3); and - iv) To assure effective teaching and administrative leadership, 35.01(3).
+In the event of a conflict between this collective bargaining agreement and the governing laws and regulations, the laws and regulations will prevail. - B) The regulatory purposes of evaluation are: - i) To promote student learning, growth, and achievement by providing Educators with feedback for improvement, enhanced opportunities for professional growth, and clear structures for accountability, 603 CMR 35.01(2)(a); - ii) To provide a record of facts and assessments for personnel decisions, 35.01(2)(b); - iii) To ensure that every school committee has a system to enhance the professionalism and accountability of teachers and administrators that will enable them to assist all students to perform at high levels, 35.01(3); and - iv) To assure effective teaching and administrative leadership, 35.01(3).

-2) Definitions (\ indicates definition is generally based on 603 CMR 35.02)
+2) Definitions ( indicates definition is generally based on 603 CMR 35.02)

-- A) \Artifacts of Professional Practice: Products of an Educator's work and student work samples that demonstrate the Educator's knowledge and skills with respect to specific performance standards. - B) Caseload Educator: Educators who teach or counsel individual or small groups of students through consultation with the regular classroom teacher, for example, school nurses, guidance counselors, speech and language pathologists, and some reading specialists and special education teachers. - Classroom teacher: Educators who teach preK-12 whole classes, and teachers of special subjects as such as art, music, library, and physical education.
-May also include some teachers and reading specialists who teach whole classes. - D) Categories of Evidence: Multiple measures of student learning, growth, and achievement, judgments based on observations and artifacts of professional practice, including unannounced observations of practice of any duration; and additional evidence relevant to one or more Standards of Effective Teaching Practice (603 CMR 35.03). - \District-determined Measures: Measures of student learning, growth and achievement related to the Massachusetts Curriculum Frameworks, Massachusetts Vocational Technical Education Frameworks, or other relevant frameworks, that are comparable across grade or subject level district-wide.
+- A) Artifacts of Professional Practice: Products of an Educator's work and student work samples that demonstrate the Educator's knowledge and skills with respect to specific performance standards. - B) Caseload Educator: Educators who teach or counsel individual or small groups of students through consultation with the regular classroom teacher, for example, school nurses, guidance counselors, speech and language pathologists, and some reading specialists and special education teachers. - C) Classroom teacher: Educators who teach preK-12 whole classes, and teachers of special subjects as such as art, music, library, and physical education.
+May also include some teachers and reading specialists who teach whole classes. - D) Categories of Evidence: Multiple measures of student learning, growth, and achievement, judgments based on observations and artifacts of professional practice, including unannounced observations of practice of any duration; and additional evidence relevant to one or more Standards of Effective Teaching Practice (603 CMR 35.03). - E) District-determined Measures: Measures of student learning, growth and achievement related to the Massachusetts Curriculum Frameworks, Massachusetts Vocational Technical Education Frameworks, or other relevant frameworks, that are comparable across grade or subject level district-wide.
 These measures may include, but shall not be limited to: portfolios approved commercial assessments and district-developed pre and post unit and course assessments, and capstone projects.